PlayingWithPower/Oracle/README.md

-# DiscordBot
-Discord bot for MTG related functionality.
-1. What the project is
-2. Help for everything a developer would need, prerequistes, how to work with it, cloning, how to get up and running

 # Discord Elo Bot

 This repository is the home of a Discord Elo Bot (named Oracle Bot on discord).
 At its core, Oracle Bot is a Magic the Gathering statistics and information bot, aimed at the CEDH community.
 The bot will track data deck and player statistics inside of Discord Servers.